Impure Simplicial Complexes: Complete Axiomatization: Completeness via the Canonical Simplicial Model

-Of course, building a model from all worlds of the class of all Kripke models would have been unwieldy, especially given that all $\Gamma_{\mathcal{M},w}$ are subsets of the set of all formulas, making the set of worlds of the canonical model a subset of the power set of the set of all formulas.
+Of course, building a model from all worlds of the class of all Kripke models would have been unwieldy, especially given that all $\Gamma_{\mathcal{M},w}$ are subsets of the set of all formulae, making the set of worlds of the canonical model a subset of the power set of the set of all formulae.
 Instead, the canonical model is built of \emph{maximal consistent sets} that are syntactically consistent with respect to the given axiomatization, whereas the condition of maximality ensures that a set is maximally consistent if{f} it is equal to $\Gamma_{\mathcal{M},w}$ for some Kripke model $\mathcal{M}$ and world $w$.

 Our construction of the canonical \emph{simplicial} model below adapts these ideas to the semantics of impure simplicial complexes.
-At first, it might seem that, unlike in the binary case, knowing the set of formulas that are true would not be sufficient to represent the distribution of our three truth values.
-How would we be able to distinguish formulas that are false from those that are undefined?
+At first, it might seem that, unlike in the binary case, knowing the set of formulae that are true would not be sufficient to represent the distribution of our three truth values.
+How would we be able to distinguish formulae that are false from those that are undefined?
 Fortunately, it is possible to do by separating the two descriptions of falsity in~\eqref{eq:neg_twin}, which were equivalent in the binary semantics.
-In our three-valued case, we will formulate the truth lemma to associate true formulas with formulas in $\Gamma$, false formulas with formulas \emph{whose negation} is in $\Gamma$, with all remaining formulas, i.e.,~formulas $\phi$ such that both $\phi \notin \Gamma$ and $\lnot \phi \notin \Gamma$, undefined.
-This enables us to continue building the canonical model out of sets of formulas rather than pairs of sets or some such.
+In our three-valued case, we will formulate the truth lemma to associate true formulae with formulae in $\Gamma$, false formulae with formulae \emph{whose negation} is in $\Gamma$, with all remaining formulae, \ie~formulae $\phi$ such that both $\phi \notin \Gamma$ and $\lnot \phi \notin \Gamma$, undefined.
+This enables us to continue building the canonical model out of sets of formulae rather than pairs of sets or some such.\looseness=-1